Cockerton Judgement

-The Cockerton Judgement of 1899, determined that it was unlawful for the London School Board to spend money raised in the rates to fund higher-grade classes in science and art, thus limiting them to providing education for the under 12s.
+The Cockerton Judgement of 1899 determined that it was unlawful for the London School Board to spend money raised in the rates to fund higher-grade classes in science and art, thus limiting them to providing education for the under 12s.

 Background

-The 1870 Elementary Education Act had created local school boards to be responsible for the provision of elementary education.
+The Elementary Education Act 1870 (33 & 34 Vict. c.
+75) had created local school boards to be responsible for the provision of elementary education.
 Some school boards also established classes for higher classes.
 These "higher tops" and even separate schools were provided for older pupils who showed ability and commitment, along with new types of evening school for adults.
 This competition angered churches who were lobbying for public money for the church schools, and some older grammar schools who were also having problems with finance.
-It was seen by leading conservatives as an unacceptable extension to local government, and an unacceptable use of the rates.
+It was seen by leading Conservatives as an unacceptable extension to local government, and an unacceptable use of the rates.

 The test case

 In 1899, Sir John Gorst's private secretary Sir Robert Morant (1863–1920) engineered a test case in which a School of Art in London complained of competition from evening classes run by the London School Board.
 The District Auditor – Cockerton – ruled that the London School Board could not use the rates to fund higher-grade classes in science and art.
 The London School Board unsuccessfully appealed twice.
 A new education act was needed.